 - If the males and females divide themselves into pairs, chances are almost 100% that you will see Cichlid fry in the tank within weeks.

-- If your Cichlids are mating, the males will start to become aggressive towards one another.
+- If your Cichlids are mating, the males will start to become aggressive towards one another (here is how to stop that).

 - Another sign that your fish are mating is if the males begin to harass the females and chase them around the tank.